 Circulation of all materials, including computer use, requires a library card.
-Library cards for Clinton County residents are FREE!
+Library cards are FREE!
 Borrowers must maintain the library card in good standing.

 - Photo ID such as a driver’s license

 - Personal check

 - Bill from utility, telephone, or credit card companies.